makaimc/slack-starterbot/README.md

 Just a bot responding with links for given pattern

 # Improvment list
+- avoid posting multiple time the same link in a given thread
 - add test coverage
 - add logging
 - connect to externals system to get details related to the link provided